-There’s no denying that there is something truly magic about the festive season, but there’s also no denying that, for all its happiness, it can be an incredibly stressful time for a lot of us.
-Between rushing around doing the Christmas shopping, financial worries, the travelling to family and friends and reminiscing about loved ones lost, it’s not always perfect.
+There’s no denying that there is something truly magical about the festive season, but there’s also no denying that, for all its happiness, it can be an incredibly stressful time for a lot of us.
+Between rushing around doing the Christmas shopping, financial worries, travelling to family and friends and reminiscing about loved ones lost, it’s not always perfect.

-If you’re feeling:
+If you’re experiencing/feeling:

 - Low energy

-- Frequently full of headachea
+- Frequently full of headaches

 - Stomach upset such as pain, diarrhoea and nausea